Tag: n8n

 The backup workflow itself is straightforward once it’s running – but there are two things worth keeping in mind.

-First, this protect you from workflow-level mistakes.
-Accidental edits, deletions, broken changes – covered.
 It doesn’t protect against a full server or database failure.
 If you’re self-hosting, a database-level backup of your SQLite or Postgres instance is a separate thing worth setting up alongside this.

-Second, check your GitHub repo after the first run to confirm files are actually there.
 A workflow that runs without errors isn’t the same as a workflow that’s actually backing up correctly.
 Verify once, then trust the schedule.

 That’s it.
 One workflow, runs daily, commits everything to GitHub.
 You’ll forget it exists until the day you actually need it – which is exactly how it should work.